Hyperobjekt/bil-site/content/news/lab-updates/video-global-map-of-ubi-experiments-where-have-we-been-where-are-we-now-and-where-are-we-going.md

 is_index: false
 type: labupdates
 layout: labsingle
-title: "VIDEO: Global Map of UBI Experiments: Where Have We Been, Where Are We Now, and Where Are We Going?"
+title: "Video: Global Map of UBI Experiments: Where Have We Been, Where Are We Now, and Where Are We Going?"
 date: 2020-12-11T14:29:20.302Z
 thumb: /uploads/global-thumb.jpg